Forms and Deadlines

 Voters must be affiliated with a particular party to vote in its primary.

 NO. Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

-Voters convicted of their FIRST felony have their right to vote automatically restored after:
+Voters convicted of their FIRST felony in an Arizona or Federal court will have their right to vote automatically restored after:

 - completing their term of incarceration

 - paying all court costs, fines, and/or restitution

 NOTE: Voters convicted of two or more felonies must wait TWO (2) years before applying to have their rights restored.